 This is when I found Generation Mindful.

 Generation Mindful planted seeds for me to water and cultivate.
-I started to focus on connection to better regulate myself and to co-regulate with my children.
+I started to focus on connection to better regulate myself and to co-regulate with my child.
 As I gained more emotional freedom, I broke down personal barriers and repaired relationships.